scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 powerful functionality, and has become increasingly popular since its release in 2011 [Xie]_.
 This approach to reproducible documents has roots in literate programming, through noweb [Ramsey]_ ultimately back to Knuth's original concept [Knuth]_.
-The writing process for such a document can be significantly different from the unreproducible case, since code and document are present in the same file and may be tightly integrated.
+Knuth suggested that programs be written as literature, interweaving code and documentation in a form geared toward human readers.
+Similarly, a reproducible document with embedded code integrates code and document into a unified whole.
+The writing process for such a document can be significantly different from the unreproducible case because of the tight integration that is possible.
 For example, it is possible to create dynamic reports with Sweave and knitr that automatically accomodate whatever data is provided.

 These two definitions of a reproducible document need not be mutually exclusive.
 They might be thought of as two ends of a continuum, with a